IdkwhatImD0ing/Obsidian-Vault/CSE180/Important Details.md

  - Count of an empty set is 0
  - Count * is 1
  - Count(Distinct) Counts Number of Non Null Values

+## Aggregates

+^e5486f

+ - Aggregrades cannot appear in WHERE clause, unless where it is part of a subquery